Esc

 Why the OS analogy matters

-This isn’t just a cute metaphor.
-It reflects a real architectural shift in how AI agents work.
+This isn’t a cute metaphor.
+It reflects a real architectural shift.

 Early AI coding tools were specialized — a code completion engine, a chat interface for questions, a separate tool for code review.
 Each was a single-purpose application.
 What’s happening now is that agents are becoming general-purpose platforms that load specialized capabilities on demand.

-The pattern is clear: every major computing paradigm eventually needs an OS.
+The pattern is consistent: every major computing paradigm eventually needs an OS.
 Hardware got operating systems.
-Distributed services got Kubernetes.
-Cloud infrastructure got control planes.
-AI agents are following the same trajectory.
+Servers got hypervisors.
+Containers got Kubernetes.
+AI agents are next.

 What this means in practice